jwickowski/codepruner.com/src/codepruner.com/content/posts/auth/how-to-configure-auth-to-be-independent-from-auth-provider.md

 # How it can work
 Let's assume you have three parts in your application:
-- Frontend - It can be browser application in React, Angular, Vue or in pure JS.
+- `Frontend` - It can be browser application.
-- Api - The backend.
-Frontend sends requests to API.
+- `Api` - The backend. `Frontend` sends requests to API.
-- AuthApi - An API to generate JWT
+- `AuthApi` - An API to generate JWT.

+How the flow of authentication can looks like?

+## Auth flow - happy path
 It will work like that:
 1. `Frontend` do a request to `AuthApi` to generate JWT Token
 2. `AuthApi` authenticate the user with a specific provider and returns JWT Token